How Does LendingTree Get Paid?

 • Have time to devote to reaching out to creditors.

-• Are able to stay on top of outreach progress and agreements.
+• Are able to keep track of progress and agreements.

-• Are currently experiencing a financial hardship that they can document for creditors.
+• Are currently experiencing a financial hardship they can document for creditors.

 How to get started

-The first two critical actions are to list out all of your debt and then to create a sustainable budget, so you know what kind of payments you can offer creditors.
+List all of your debts and create a sustainable budget, so you know what kind of payments you can offer creditors.
 In some cases, if you’ve recently come into a lump sum of money, you may be able to negotiate for a lower payoff amount than what you owe.

 When you know what you can offer, reach out to your creditors and start negotiations.
 Be prepared to play hardball in some cases to get debt relief.